5 Ways to Conquer your WIPs!

 #3 Start with Easy Win WIPs

-Remember earlier when I said I have a basket that I keep my WIPs in?
+Remember earlier when I said I have a basket in which I keep my WIPs?
 I can hide it in a corner where I cannot see it.
 When I cannot see other WIPs, it keeps my mind on the one that I am working on.
 Also, make some rules for yourself when you are working on a project.
-Do things like:- Set aside crochet time that is ONLY FOR WIPs.
+Do things like:

 - Don’t buy new yarn for a new project until the current WIP is done.